Region Västmanland

 Region Västmanland, known before 1 January 2017 as Västmanland County Council (Västmanlands läns landsting), is the regional council of Västmanland County.
 The region is primarily responsible for healthcare, public transport, regional development, and cultural activities.

 History

 Healthcare in Västmanland County dates back to 1765 when the Swedish government decided to organise hospitals on a county-wide basis.
 The first hospital in Västerås was established in 1766 and remained the only one in the county for a long time.
 County councils were formally established in 1862, with the first council meeting in Västmanland held on 14 September 1862, earlier than the official date to avoid clashing with the Västerås Market.

 Responsibilities

-Region Västmanland is responsible for a wide range of public services in its administrative area, including healthcare, public transport, education, and culture.
+Region Västmanland is responsible for a range of public services in its administrative area, including healthcare, public transport, education, and culture.